 We have audited the financial statements of Priory Group UK 1 Limited (formerly Partnership in Care UK 1 Limited) ('the parent company') and its subsidiaries (the 'group') for the year ended 31 December 2017 which comprise the consolidated income statement, consolidated statement of comprehensive income, consolidated and parent company balance sheet, consolidated statement of cash flows, consolidated and parent company statement of changes in equity and notes 1 to 28 pertaining to the group and notes 1 to 8 pertaining to the parent company, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
-The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards, including FRS 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).
+The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and International In the preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards, Including FRS 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).